 - Help gain & maintain erections

-- Assist abdominal, hip and back muscles to control movement of the hip joints
+- Assist abdominal, hip and back muscles to control the movement of the hip joints

 What happens if my pelvic floor is not up to scratch?

-Like any muscle in the body, the PFM can become weak or tight or uncoordinated or damaged.
+Like any muscle in the body, the PFM can become weak, tight, uncoordinated, or damaged.
 PFM problems in men can involve: